Alias (comics): Story arcs

-"Alias Investigations" and "B Level" (issues #1–9)
+"Alias Investigations" and "B Level" (#1–9)

 Tasked to look for a missing woman, private investigator Jessica Jones finds herself caught in a conspiracy involving Captain America and the President of the United States.
 Subsequently, she is hired to find the recently missing Rick Jones.
 The first issue introduces her relationship with Luke Cage, whom she sleeps with after meeting him at a bar.
 The arc also establishes Jessica's friendship with Carol Danvers, who attempts to set her up with Scott Lang.
 Other characters appearing in the arc include Matt Murdock and Man Mountain Marko.

-"Come Home" (issues #11–15)
+"Come Home" (#11–15)

 Jessica Jones is assigned to look for a missing girl rumored to be a mutant in a small, prejudiced town.
 She discovers the girl is a runaway and brings her home.

-Issue #15 overlaps with Daredevil (Vol 2) #36, which was also written by Brian Michael Bendis.
+Issue #15 overlaps with Daredevil (Vol. 2) #36, which was also written by Brian Michael Bendis.
 Both issues depict the same scene, in which a disguised Natasha Romanova visits Matt Murdock at his law office, from two different perspectives.
 The Alias scene focuses on Jessica and Luke Cage, who argue about their relationship while stood guard outside Murdock's office, while the Daredevil version of the scene depicts his conversation with Natasha.
 The issue goes on to show Jessica's first date with Scott Lang.

-"The Underneath" (issues #10, 16–21)
+"The Underneath" (#10, 16–21)

 J. Jonah Jameson hires Jessica to uncover Spider-Man's identity.
 Later, Mattie Franklin, the latest Spider-Woman and Jameson's stepdaughter, goes missing and Jessica is asked to find her.
 In the course of her investigation she discovers that Mattie is embroiled in a criminal underworld producing Mutant Growth Hormone, a drug designed to give ordinary people super-powered abilities.
 Along the way, Jones meets an unexpected ally in fellow private investigator Jessica Drew, the original Spider-Woman, who is also investigating Franklin's disappearance.
 Meanwhile, Jessica's relationship with Scott Lang becomes strained after an encounter with Madame Web dredges up bad memories from her past.